skupperproject/skupper-website/input/start/index.md

 <div class="code-block-label">EU North</div>

     kubectl create deployment hello-world-frontend --image quay.io/skupper/hello-world-frontend
-    kubectl expose deployment/hello-world-frontend --type LoadBalancer --port 8080
+    kubectl expose deployment/hello-world-frontend --port 8080 --type LoadBalancer

 ### Expose the service

+At this point, we have the frontend and backend services running, but the frontend has no way to contact the backend.
+The frontend and backend are in different namespaces (and potentially different clusters), and the backend has no public ingress.

+Skupper uses an annotation to mark services that should be represented on the cross-cluster Skupper network.
 Use the `kubectl annotate` command on `us-east` to make `hello-world-backend` available on `eu-north`.

 <div class="code-block-label">US East</div>